siva-sonai/Spark2App/README.md

-This is test project for Spark 2
+This is test project for Spark 2 -updated